-The Board of Corporate Auditors received a report and requested an explanation from the Independent Accounting Auditor concerning the business improvements based on the business improvement plan the Independent Accounting Auditor submitted to the Financial Services Agency.
+The Board of Corporate Auditors received a report and requested an explanation from the Independent Accounting Auditor concerning the execution status of duties.
 The Board of Corporate Auditors conducted a rigorous evaluation and held discussions through an appropriate process based on the Board's Evaluation Criteria for Independent Accounting Auditors.
-As a result of this process, the Board of Corporate Auditors reached a decision that reappointment was appropriate, but will continue to monitor the Independent Accounting Auditor's improvement of its operations.
+As a result of this process, the Board of Corporate Auditors reached a decision that reappointment was appropriate, but will continue to monitor the Independent Accounting Auditor's operations.